 Romancing the Stone: Reverse Stone Setting SOLD OUT (See Winter Comes sample above 1)

 This is like the "Bezel Setting Like a Pro course on steroids.
-Delicate gems need special treatment and an extra special setting.
-Many beautiful stones can not be fired in place, so when you wish to overlap the stone with details you add an additional challenge to the design of your piece.
+Delicate gems need special treatment and an extra-special setting.
+Many beautiful stones can not be fired in place in Metal Clay, so when you wish to overlap the stone with details you add an additional challenge to the design of your piece.
 My solution is setting the gem from the back.
 It may sound as if you have to design the whole piece backward, but this is not the case.
 Not only that, it is so much easier than you could have imagined!
-We will discuss successful design to enhance the stone, bezel setting, tube bails, snake charming, finishing techniques and more.
+We will discuss successful design to enhance the stone, bezel setting, tube bails, snake charming, finishing techniques, and more.
 Sign up here

 Tuesday, Oct.
 15, 29, Nov.
 5, 12, 26 • 6:00 - 7:00 pm EST